matthieu-beteille/heroku-buildpack-datomic/README.md

 ## Dyno size

-Transactors require a minimum of 1Gb RAM in all cases.
+The buildpack defaults to 2Gb RAM.
 In production, 4Gb or more is preferred.
+See [Datomic documentation on capacity planning](http://docs.datomic.com/capacity.html).

 ## Dyno count